AhmadChaiban/Data-Science-Engineering-Capstone/README.md

     * The raw data had to be unpacked from all the different folders and renamed (to avoid naming conflicts) this is done by running the **dataFunctions/unpack_images.py** file.
     * The s3 Bucket is created using **AWS_Tools/s3_create.py** (can also be deleted with **AWS_Tools/s3_delete.py**)
 2. ETL process:
-    * The image features are first extracted using the tensorflow hub api https://tfhub.dev/google/imagenet/mobilenet_v1_050_128/feature_vector/4.
+    * 512 features are first extracted for each image using the tensorflow hub api https://tfhub.dev/google/imagenet/mobilenet_v1_050_128/feature_vector/4.
 This process is divided in parallel among the three image categories.
     * A data quality/verification check is made for the features (in parallel for the three categories as well)
     * The data sets are constructed in parallel, each image is given a unique ID and category label (0 for plant, 1 for animal, 2 for human)